Here are some helpful tips to keep you healthy on your trip.

 The threat of HIV/AIDS is unfortunately on the rise in Russia.
 This means that you will want to avoid anything involving needles.
 That tattoo or body piercing may seem like a cool idea at the time, but it may have deadly results.
 You also run the risk of getting Hepatitis B.

-Prostitution is also quite widespread throughout Russia, particularly in the larger cities like Moscow.
+Prostitution is common throughout Russia, particularly in the larger cities like Moscow.

-You'll often see beautiful girls in revealing clothing hang around outside popular nightspots such as clubs and bars and hotels, and basically anywhere they think foreigners may be.
-As tempting as they may look, spending time with these girls is extremely risky.
-In fact, it's estimated that nearly half the prostitutes in Saint Petersburg may currently be infected with HIV.
+You'll often see women lingering around popular nightlife hotspots, such as clubs and bars and hotels, and basically anywhere they think travelers may be.
+It's estimated that nearly half the prostitutes in Saint Petersburg may currently be infected with HIV.
 If you do decide to take the risk and have an intimate encounter with a stranger you meet while in Russia, be sure to wear a condom.

 If you plan on driving while you're there, watch out.
 Russian drivers are notoriously aggressive so getting behind the wheel there can be dangerous.
 Getting around on foot can be just as hazardous.
 Pedestrians in Russia do not have the right of way, so whatever you do, don't step out into the street without carefully looking around first.
 Sidewalks aren't much safer, as impatient drivers may swerve right onto the curb to get around other traffic.
 No matter what, pay attention.
 A car accident means the strong possibility you'll end up needing medical treatment which should be avoided in Russia given the current state of the country's healthcare.